Sintra-Portugal.com

 The Castelo dos Mouros is postioned high above the old town of Sintra

-The town of Sintra is regarded as Europe's finest example of the whimsical and colourful Romanticism style of architecture.
-This elaborate, 19th-century design style was inspired by a love of art and the mysticism of ancient cultures, creating decorative and flamboyant buildings of which the Palácio da Pena is the greatest example.
+The town of Sintra is regarded as one of Europe's finest examples of the whimsical and colourful Romanticist style of architecture.
+This elaborate, 19th-century design style was inspired by a love of art and the mysticism of ancient cultures, creating decorative and flamboyant buildings, of which the Palácio da Pena is the finest example.

 Our most popular guides to Sintra